 Do you want to get a printable version of the Newborn Baby Checklist above?
 Then I have a new baby checklist pdf right here for you!
 Download it, print it, cross out anything that you don’t want, and start checking what you already have and what you still need.

-Also, if you are planning on giving birth at the hospital or a birth center, start thinking about what you need pack for your Hospital Bag!
-You can also download a Hospital Bag Checklist Printable <- here, which includes anything you need for mom, baby and partner.
+If you are planning on giving birth at the hospital or a birth center, start thinking about what you need to pack for your Hospital Bag!
+You can also download a Hospital Bag Checklist Printable here, which includes anything you need for mom, baby and partner.

 Did you find this useful?
 Pin It!